ITrafficConditioner

 module interface

-This module interface is implemented by traffic conditioner modules.
+Interface for traffic conditioner modules.
 A traffic conditioner connects one input to one output.
 It operates in passive mode on its input and in active mode on its output.
 Packets can be pushed into its input and packets can be pulled from its output.
-A traffic conditioner can drop, delay and reorder packets, but it doesn't modify packets in any way.
+A traffic conditioner can drop, delay, and reorder packets, but it doesn't modify packets in any way.

 Inheritance diagram